-The Georgia Southern University Concussion Research Lab is located on the Statesboro Campus and dedicated to the scientific understanding of sports-related concussion and their resulting consequences.
-The interdisciplinary research team is lead by Department of Health Sciences and Kinesiology faculty, Barry Munkasy, Ph.D., and work closely with a diverse array of faculty and students at Georgia Southern University as well as collaborative relationships with the University of Florida and the University of North Carolina – Charlotte.
+Dedicated to the scientific understanding of sports-related concussion and their resulting consequences.
+The interdisciplinary research team is lead by Department of Health Sciences and Kinesiology faculty, Barry Munkasy, Ph.D., who works closely with a diverse array of faculty and students at Georgia Southern University as well as collaborative relationships with the University of Florida and the University of North Carolina – Charlotte.